Bill Travers (baseball): Personal life

-Travers married his high school sweetheart, Linda, and had a daughter named Tiffany.
+Travers married his wife whom he met during high school, Linda, and had a daughter named Tiffany.
 His father was a semi-pro catcher, who later served as a police officer in Norwood for 38 years.

-Travers is also a very good candlepin bowler, He's made appearances on Channel 5's Candlepin Bowling show in Boston, and was on the USA team that won the World Championships.
+Travers is also a candlepin bowler.
+He's made appearances on Channel 5's Candlepin Bowling show in Boston, and was on the 1998 USA team that won the World Championships.